sadanandpai/git-guide/README.md

 <br>

-### 16. I have created single or multiple commits.
+### 16. I have created single/multiple commits.
 When I am trying to push my changes, getting a rejected message.
 I am stuck!!!

 The rejection could be because the remote branch might be ahead of the local branch.
 Different techniques can be used here to achieve sync.